XavRsl/xavrsl.com/README.md

 ### NuxtJS
 The site uses https://nuxtjs.org/.
 I could have just created a VueJS site and it would have been fine but I want to be able to create a Blog on this website in the future and Nuxt's content module is so great I really want to use it.

-### TailwindCSS / TailwindUI
+### Tailwind CSS / Tailwind UI
 I'm a big fan of https://tailwindcss.com/.
 As a developper I don't really want to spend days figuring out what CSS I should use to center an element on the page consistently on every browser.
 That's what frameworks are for!
 And I also want my page to stay as light as possible so I don't want to load a bunch of useless CSS or JS.
-Thankfully, TailwindCSS can be loaded into NuxtJS without any effort and it is configured so that only the css you use will eventually be loaded on your page.
+Thankfully, Tailwind CSS can be loaded into NuxtJS without any effort and it is configured so that only the css you use will eventually be loaded on your page.

 ### Netlify
 https://www.netlify.com/ is a great way to host a website.
 The deployment workflow can be handled by GitHub Actions really easily and there's a ton of services like serverless functions, forms, analytics that can be added on your website in the blink of an eye.